What is VOD? Definition and Examples

 Monetization with VOD Services

-Transactional video on demand (TVOD) allows viewers to pay per view, either renting or buying content.
+Transactional video on demand allows viewers to pay per view, either renting or buying content.
 Two basic options fall under the TVOD model.
 Like DVDs, the first option allows customers to purchase once-off access to content they can watch as many times as they want.
 The second option lets individuals rent a movie or TV episode at a lower price than buying it.

 Challenges in VOD Streaming

-As an industry leader, inoRain provides customized end-to-end OTT/IPTV/VOD solutions for content owners, ISPs, telecoms, and mobile operators. inoRain’s software solutions can transform your business into a VOD streaming platform that offers SVOD, TVOD, and AVOD.
+vod streaming As an industry leader, inoRain provides customized end-to-end OTT/IPTV/VOD solutions for content owners, ISPs, telecoms, and mobile operators. inoRain’s software solutions can transform your business into a VOD streaming platform that offers SVOD, TVOD, and AVOD.

 If you need support delivering safe and high-quality content via your VOD platform, inoRain is here to help.
 Over fifty companies worldwide have chosen our platform to increase their exposure, boost their revenue, and drive their success.